lunemec/django-pages/README.md

 POSTS_ON_PAGE = 10
 How many posts on page show

+ADMIN_URL = 'myadmin/'
+If you want your admin on specific url

 Optional:
 Set DEBUG = True in settings.py while creating pages to see debugging information